DeLauné Michel: Works

 The first two short stories that Michel wrote won recognition in the Thomas Wolfe Prize Short Fiction Competition sponsored by Duke University.
 Later work won the Pacificus Foundation Literary Award.
+She performed her stories on NPR station KCRW.
 One of her short stories caught the eye of an agent, who then sent it to Joyce Carol Oates, who referred to Michel's writing as "a wonderful, idiosyncratic voice and an extremely promising talent."
-But Ms. Oates felt that the story was actually a chapter of a novel.
+But Oates felt that the story was actually a chapter of a novel.
 Michel agreed and her first novel, Aftermath of Dreaming, was born.

 In Aftermath of Dreaming (William Morrow/HarperCollins, April 2006), Michel explores the universal themes of abandonment, forgiveness, and letting go.
 The novel is loosely based on an intimate six-year relationship she shared with Warren Beatty.
 Her second novel The Safety of Secrets was published by Avon A/HarperCollins in May 2008.

-She lives in Westchester County, New York with her husband and two sons.
+In July 2020, Michel and her husband, Dan Fried, launched Book YaYa, an online event space for writers to connect with readers that Fried designed and ran while Michel produced and hosted the free events.
+That fall, they partnered with the Westchester Library System in creating a series that served all 44 libraries with live recorded events.
+In 2022, after over 25 years of programming that showcased almost 1000 writers to audiences on both coasts, and over 20 years of outreach writing program that served over 5000 children, Spoken Interludes was shuttered, along with Book YaYa.
+Michel teaches a private writing workshop, and has recently completed her memoir, The Mattress Ball. (“The Mattress Ball delivers the kind of constant pleasure that comes from reading well-articulated pain interspersed with humor.
+It’s a book that will take its place in Southern tales of deception with the mass appeal of The Glass Castle.”
+Adam Gopnik) She lives in Westchester County, New York with her husband and two sons.